alessandrodeste/vue-playground/README.md

 # serve with hot reload at localhost:8080
 npm run dev

+# or if you run it on cloud9.io
+npm run devc9

 # build for production with minification
 npm run build
 ```